WE TEACH ARTISTS HOW TO

 WHAT WE DO

 To thrive as an artist or arts organization, you need to reach an audience and generate sustainable income.
 We believe online tools and community funding are the future of arts sustainability and we are here to equip artists for this future.
 With a combined 30 years of experience in art-making, communications, web strategy, online fundraising, education, and media production for the arts, we will help you use online tools to grow your community and make a living doing what you love.
-Over the last four years, we've helped artists raise a total of 1.3 million dollars (and counting) towards their crowdfunding projects.
-We’re in the process of distilling our knowledge into a series of fun and helpful online courses.
+Over the last four years, we've helped artists raise a total of 1.5 million dollars (and counting) towards their crowdfunding projects.
+We’ve distilled this knowledge into a series of fun and helpful online courses.
+To learn more about these courses, click here.

 HOW WE DO IT

 We’re creating a series of affordable online courses to empower artists with the knowledge needed for financial sustainability.
-Our first three courses focus on creating an effective web presence, building and expanding your community, and running amazing crowdfunding campaigns.
 As we grow, we’re partnering with everyone from fellow artists to lawyers to technology leaders to assemble a complete curriculum for independent artists.

 Artists using the internet to make a living is a new phenomenon.
-We’ve had the privilege to work on everything from projects by emerging artists taking their first steps online to some of the largest online arts fundraising campaigns ever completed.
 The tools and techniques that work for artists are evolving quickly and our research needs to evolve just as fast.
-As we create case studies, tool comparisons, and resource lists, we’ll be sharing these articles for free in our journal, as well as using them as the foundation for our courses and webinars.
+As we create case studies, tool comparisons, and resource lists, we’ll be sharing these articles for free in our journal, as well as using them as the foundation for our courses, workshops, and webinars.

-We’re a learning community — here’s what that means: our education is interactive, not purely didactic.
-All of our courses are built to create thriving, evolving dialogue through our forums and webinars.
+We’re a learning community — here’s what that means: our courses are built to create evolving dialogue.
 The challenges facing artists can’t be solved in a vacuum; we need everyone to share what’s working and what’s not.
-On our forums, you can meet and talk with other artists, ask questions, offer advice, and tell your stories.
-We’re also planning meet-ups, in person workshops, and other fun programming that expands our community beyond the screen.
+On our forums, you can meet and talk with other artists, ask questions, and tell your stories.
+We’re also planning meet-ups, workshops, and other fun programming that expands our community beyond the screen.

 WHO WE ARE